dramforever/nix-dram/README.md

 ## What's new?

-There are three patches over Nix in this repository:
+There are four patches over Nix in this repository:

-- `nix-flake-default.patch`: This changes the Nix CLI so that it parses `INSTALLABLE` arguments differently.
+- `nix-dram-default-flake.patch`: This changes the Nix CLI so that it parses `INSTALLABLE` arguments differently.
 The usage of the command `nix search` was also changed.
 See below for details.

-- `nix-search-meta.patch`: This is not a very user-visible change.
+- `nix-dram-search-meta.patch`: This is not a very user-visible change.
 It basically alters `nix search` so that the `--json` option now dumps the entire `meta` attribute of the package.

   This is mainly used to support `nix-search-pretty` so that it has more information to work with, but could support other tooling as well.

+- `nix-dram-environment.patch`: Adds the option `environment` to allow trusted users to set environment variables on the daemon.

 - `nix-binfmt-misc.patch`: Adds the option `binfmt-misc` to configure binfmt\_misc interpreters in the build sandbox.
 See the pull request